-- Leaders will be able to show they are aware of the risks and potential dangers associated with travelling in coastal environments; - Leaders will show that they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in moderate sea conditions: - Leaders should demonstrate dynamic risk assessments for themselves and the group; - Leaders carry and can use a VHF radio; - Leaders to carry additional methods of attracting attention such as Personal Location Beacon, Flares, LED Flares and mobile phone.
-Leaders would need to rationalise why they have chosen and carry such equipment.
+- Leaders will be able to show they are aware of the risks and potential dangers associated with travelling in both inland open water and moving water environments; - Leaders will show they have an understanding of simple solutions to common problems that they may encounter, whilst paddling in moderate inland conditions: - Leaders should demonstrate dynamic risk assessments for themselves and the group; - Leaders should carry a mobile phone and consider other methods of attracting attention such as Personal Location Beacon, Flares, LED Flares and VHF.
+Leaders would need to rationalise why they have chosen to carry such equipment.